The Five Stans of The Silk Road

 The trip ends after breakfast at our hotel in Ashgabat.

-There are no activities planned today, so you are free to depart from Ashgabat at any time.
+There are no activities planned today, so you're free to depart from Ashgabat at any time.
 If your flight is departing later in the day, luggage storage facilities are available at our hotel.
-If you would like an airport transfer today, you'll need to depart from Ashgabat International Airport (ASB), which is 40 minutes' from the hotel.
+If you'd like an airport transfer today, you'll need to depart from Ashgabat International Airport (ASB), which is a 40-minute drive from the hotel.

 What's Included